 The 4-4-8 is a deep breathing EXERCISE.
 Use it to calm down and get centered.
 As a practice, I recommend a few of these each hour to to consciously engage your diaphragm and trigger the body’s natural relaxation response.

-Thank you so much for reading and watching the video!
-PLEASE SHARE THIS POST if you found it helpful.
-POST COMMENTS and questions.
-Practice your belly breathing, and let me know how well this is working for you!
+POST COMMENTS and questions below.
+Practice your “belly breathing,” and let me know how well this is working for you!

 Next Post: Find a Hypnotist Near Me